-2 (d) "The world is so beautiful it must have been designed by God."
-Ouestion In your answer you should refer to Christianity.
-Answer Mark Question Number Allowel Mark 2 (d) AO2 Indicative content Reasons for supporting this statement could be: The world is so beautiful it must be designed, because only God could do this The intricate designs of things (like the snow flakes, finger prints, sunset) could not happen by chance God has designed the world to appeal to humans Reasons for not supporting this statement could be: The world is full of ugly things (like volcanoes and earth quakes) which God would not have designed The world is not designed it was created by the Big Bang The world is designed by nature, (glaciers, rainfall etc), it is nothing to do with God Other approaches are possible and must be marked according to the levels.
+In your answer you should refer to Roman Catholic Christianity.
+Answer Mark Allswei IVIALK Allower Indicative content Reasons for supporting this statement could be: The world is so beautiful it must be designed, only God could do this The intricate designs of things (like the snow flakes, finger prints, sunset) could not happen by chance The Catholic Church teaches that the beauty in the world is part of God's creation Reasons for not supporting this statement could be: The world is full of ugly things (like volcanoes and earth quakes) which God would not have designed The world is not designed it was created by the Big Bang The world is designed by nature, (glaciers, rainfall etc), it is nothing to do with God 6 Other approaches are possible and must be marked according to the levels.
 If you are unsure of the validity of an answer, it must be sent to review.
-6 Award marks as follows: Candidates who do not refer to Christianity in either (i) or (ii) cannot go beyond 3 marks for the whole of (d). (i) Own opinion 1 mark for a simple reason 2 marks for a developed reason or two simple reasons 3 marks for three simple reasons a simple reason and a developed reason or two developed reasons or a fully developed reason (ii) Why some people may disagree with their opinion 1 mark for a simple reason 2 marks for a developed reason or two simple reasons 3 marks for three simple reasons a simple reason and a developed reason or two developed reasons or a fully developed reason
+Award marks as follows: Candidates who do not refer to Roman Catholic Christianity in either (i) or (ii) cannot go beyond 3 marks for the whole of (d). (i) Own opinion 1 mark for a simple reason 2 marks for a developed reason or two simple reasons 3 marks for three simple reasons a simple reason and a developed reason or two developed reasons or a fully developed reason (ii) Why some people may disagree with their opinion 1 mark for a simple reason 2 marks for a developed reason or two simple reasons 3 marks for three simple reasons a simple reason and a developed reason or two developed reasons The world is so beautiful it must be designed, only God could do this The intricate designs of things (like the snow flakes, finger prints, sunset) could not happen by chance The Catholic Church teaches that the beauty in the world is part of God's creation Reasons for not supporting this statement could be: The world is full of ugly things (like volcanoes and earth quakes) which God would not have designed The world is not designed it was created by the Big Bang The world is designed by nature, (glaciers, rainfall etc), it is nothing to do with God Other approaches are possible and must be marked according to the levels.
+If you are unsure of the validity of an answer, it must be sent to review.
+Award marks as follows: Candidates who do not refer to Roman Catholic Christianity in either (i) or (ii) cannot go beyond 3 marks for the whole of (d). (j) Own opinion 1 mark for a simple reason marks for three simple reasons a simple reason and a developed reason or two developed reason or two developed reason or a fully developed reason (ii) Why some people may disagree with their opinion 1 mark for a simple reason 2 marks for a developed reason or two simple reasons 2 marks for a developed reason or two simple reasons 3 marks for a developed reason or two simple reasons 3 marks for three simple reasons 3 marks for three simple reasons a simple reason and a developed reason